stefan-schroedl/molecule_classification/README.md

 affinities in QSAR projects.

 The general purpose is to "throw anything easily computable at the wall and see what sticks".
-Molecules are input in the form of SMILES strings.
-From these, different types of fingerprints (fixed-sized vectors) can be computed using RDKit.
-Model training is based on classifiers based on `scikit-learn` or `xgboost`.
-More advanced representations (e.g., graph convolutions) or ML models (deep neural nets) are *not* supported.
+Molecules are input in the form of [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) strings.
+From these, different types of fingerprints (fixed-sized vectors) can be computed using [RDKit](http://www.rdkit.org/).
+Model training is based on classifiers based on [scikit-learn](http://scikit-learn.org/stable/) or [xgboost](https://github.com/dmlc/xgboost).
+More advanced representations (e.g., graph convolutions) or ML models (e.g., deep neural nets) are *not* supported.
 However, the package does automate hyper-parameter optimization for the supported model types.

 The project supplies two scripts: